The Hidden Keys: Reception

 The novel was positively reviewed on publication.
 The Globe and Mail called the novel "highly entertaining".
 Quill & Quire praised it as " the rare kind of mystery novel that actually starts to feel more plausible as it barrels along," while the Toronto Star echoed the sentiment by saying the novel "pays off with meaning over money".
 The Winnipeg Review praised the novel for revisiting themes Alexis had previously explore in "another unique angle" that was "fresh and playful".

+Adaptation

+An eight-part series adaptation was announced by Bell Media in June 2026.
+It is set to premiere on Crave.
+Jeremy Boxen serves as showrunner.